Advanced Higher: UCAS tariff

 The UCAS tariff of valuing qualifications for university entry has increased its scores for Advanced Highers at A, B and C in comparison to the past.
 Advanced Highers now attract more UCAS tariff points than A-Levels at the same grades.

 Also, research studies have revealed a major gap of performance on Advanced Highers examinations between different schools sectors (i.e. private schools' students attaining, on average, higher results than state schools' students).

 A-levels and Advanced Highers

-Some English Universities, such as Oxford University and Cambridge University, have begun to take into account the wider syllabus involved in studying Advanced Highers and have been giving slightly lower conditions for entry into their institutions.
-Oxford University's admissions forms require schools to comment on the percentage of students achieving the top grades in examinations, presumably to provide contextual background to the achievements of a particular student.
-The question is framed in terms of the percentage of candidates achieving AAA+ at A-level and AAB+ for Advanced Higher, possibly indicating that greater value is attributed to the Advanced Higher.
-However, Churchill College, Cambridge was/is the first Oxbridge College to state that their typical offer for Scottish students will be A1, A1, A2 at Advanced Higher.
+Some English Universities, such as Oxford University and Cambridge University, have specific entry requirements for Scottish students which are set on the basis of Advanced Highers.
+At Cambridge, courses with a minimum offer level of A*AA generally require A1, A2, A2 in Advanced Highers, while courses with a minimum offer level of A*A*A, offers are usually A1, A1, A2 in Advanced Highers.
+Offers are usually based on achieving particular grades and specific bands within those grades.
+At Oxford, conditional offers will usually be for AAB if a student is able to take three Advanced Highers; where this is not possible, a student would be expected to achieve AA in two Advanced Highers, as well as an A grade in an additional Higher course taken in S6.